Para (Special Forces): History

 The parachute units of the Indian Army are among the oldest airborne units in the world.
 The 50th Indian Parachute Brigade was formed on 27 October 1941, comprising the British 151st Parachute Battalion, the British Indian Army 152nd Indian Parachute Battalion, and the 153rd Gurkha Parachute Battalion.
 The Parachute Regiment was formed from these and several other units in 1952.

-In 1944, the 50th was allocated to the newly founded 44th Airborne Division.
-In the post-independence restructuring, India retained only one parachute brigade—the 50th.
-This brigade consisted of three distinguished battalions personally nominated by the then Commander-in-Chief, namely 1 PARA (Punjab), 2 PARA (Maratha) and 3 PARA (Kumaon).
-During the Jammu and Kashmir operations of 1947-48 these battalions distinguished themselves with glory in the battles of Shelatang, Naushera, Jhangar and Poonch, and were awarded the respective Battle Honours.

-On 15 April 1952, the three battalions serving with the Parachute Brigade were removed from their respective Infantry Regiments to form the Parachute Regiment.
+The three battalions serving with the Parachute Brigade were removed from their respective Infantry Regiments to form the Parachute Regiment.
 Since then the Parachute Regiment has grown to comprise ten battalions including Parachute (Special Forces) battalions.
 In 1986, 8 PARA became 12 Battalion, Mechanised Infantry Regiment, while 21 Maratha LI converted to PARA (Special Forces).
 During their short but eventful existence so far, the regiment's battalions have had extensive operational experience, and singular achievements, to speak of their level of professionalism.

+In 1944, the 50th was allocated to the newly founded 44th Airborne Division.
+In the post-independence restructuring, India retained only one parachute brigade—the 50th.
+This brigade consisted of three distinguished battalions personally nominated by the then Commander-in-Chief, namely 1 PARA (Punjab Regiment), 2 PARA (Maratha Light Infantry) and 3 PARA (Kumaon Regiment).
+During the Jammu and Kashmir operations of 1947–48, these battalions distinguished themselves with glory in the battles of Shelatang, Naushera, Jhangar, and Poonch, and were awarded the respective Battle Honours.

-During the Indo-Pakistani War of 1965, an ad hoc commando unit, named Meghdoot Force, consisting of volunteers from various infantry units was organized by then Major Megh Singh of the Brigade of the Guards.
-The unit performed exceptionally well during the war destroying many strategic bridges and killing many Pakistani soldiers, and thus the Government authorized the formal raising of a commando unit.
-Lt Col Megh Singh was selected to raise the unit which was originally intended to be a part of the Brigade of the Guards.
-However, recognizing parachute qualification as an integral element of special operations, the unit was transferred to the Parachute Regiment and raised as its 9th Battalion (Commando) on 1 July 1966.
+During the Indo-Pakistani War of 1965, an ad hoc commando unit, named Megh Force, consisting of volunteers from various infantry units was organised by then Colonel Megh Singh of the 5 Brigade of the Guards.
+The unit performed exceptionally well during the war destroying many strategic bridges and killing many Pakistani soldiers, and thus the government authorised the formal raising of a commando unit.
+Col Megh Singh was selected to raise the unit which was originally intended to be a part of the Brigade of the Guards.
+However, recognising parachute qualification as an integral element of special operations, the unit was transferred to the Parachute Regiment and raised as its 9th Battalion (Commando) on 1 July 1966.
 The erstwhile members of the Meghdoot Force formed the nucleus, and the new unit was based in Gwalior.
 In June 1967 the unit was split equally into two to form a second commando unit, designated as 10th Battalion, each with three Companies.
 10th Battalion was mandated to operate in the Western Desert and 9th Battalion in the northern mountains.
 In 1969, these battalions were re-designated as 9 and 10 Para (Commando) battalions.